ali3nnn/IoT-Platform/README.md

 # ANYSENSOR.RO

-ANYSENSOR is the main platform for controlling our conveyors
+ANYSENSOR is the main dashboard for our sensors

 ## Installation